dieterichlawson/tdml/README.md

-│   └── transform   # scripts for more advanced data transforms like adding features ├── sql_databases   # contains the raw source data in SQL form models              # code for machine learning models (mostly MATLAB) ├── analysis_tools  # various scripts for model diagnostics like ablative analysis ├── euclidean       # a euclidean distance classifier from the literature ├── gda             # gaussian discriminant analysis classifier ├── rforest         # random decision forest classifier
+│   └── transform   # scripts for more advanced data transforms like adding features ├── sql_databases   # contains the raw source data in SQL form models              # code for machine learning models (mostly MATLAB) ├── analysis_tools  # scripts for model diagnostics like ablative analysis ├── euclidean       # a euclidean distance classifier from the literature ├── gda             # gaussian discriminant analysis classifier ├── rforest         # random decision forest classifier